-Killeen-area business news and events
+KIlleen-area business news and events

 To help small businesses with changes brought on by the COVID-19 pandemic, the Harker Heights Chamber of Commerce is implementing a series of new support programs, including:

-#TogetherWeAreStronger T-shirt Campaign — The Harker Heights Chamber has partnered with Logos in Thread (a local small business) to create a #TogetherWeAreStronger T-shirt.
+3. #TogetherWeAreStronger T-shirt Campaign — The Harker Heights Chamber has partnered with Logos in Thread (a local small business) to create a #TogetherWeAreStronger T-shirt!
 A portion of the proceeds go to local business: http://www.centexlocal.com/

 Webinars help local businesses navigate COVID-19

-Note: This page is updated regularly and includes information about small business loans, the Paycheck Protection Program and a sample telecommuting agreement.